Final viva and thesis submission

 Between twelve and three months prior to your viva, your Director of Studies must submit an EX1 form to the Faculty Research Degrees Committee (RDC) proposing your examiners (please check paper deadline dates of the next RDC).
 The EX1 form is created so that your internal and external examiners can be approved as well as your thesis title (the thesis title that appears on the EX1 cannot be changed once it is approved).

-You will need to complete some parts of the EX1, such as personal details, and some parts, such as the names of the internal and external examiner, will need to be completed by your Director of Studies.
-Appended to your EX1 form should be an EXCV for each proposed examiner, again this is something that your Director of Studies will arrange.
+You will need to complete some parts of the EX1 yourself, such as personal details.
+Some parts, such as the names of the internal and external examiner, will need to be completed by your Director of Studies.
+Appended to your EX1 form should be an EXCV for each proposed examiner, again, this is something that your Director of Studies will arrange.

-See section K16.3 of the Academic Regulations and Procedures for information on the format of the thesis.
+See Graduate School Handbook Part 13 PGR 13.2 for information on the format of the thesis.

 Thesis submission for viva voce examination (soft bound)